mTangcute/Mass-Change-Index/README.md

 # Mass-Change-Index
-MATLAB code for generating the Mass change index
+MATLAB script for generating the Mass change index